anisha-d08/Js-lightbulb/README.md

-# Here is a simple, webpage that might light up your day?
+# Here is a simple webpage that might light up your day?